William Darke Briscoe Civil War diaries C0239

 There are no access restrictions.

 There are no restrictions on personal use.
-Permission to publish material from William Darke Briscoe Civil War Diaries collection must be obtained from Special Collections Research Center, George Mason University Libraries.
+Permission to publish material from the William Briscoe Darke Civil War Diaries collection must be obtained from the Special Collections Research Center, George Mason University Libraries.

 Briscoe, William Darke, 1832-1906.

 William Briscoe Darke Civil War Diaries collection, C0239, Special Collections and Archives, George Mason University Libraries.

 Purchased from L&T Respess Books in June 2013.

 Processing completed by Jordan Patty in September 2013.
 EAD markup completed by Jordan Patty in September 2013.